U.S. News & World Report ranks OHSU Doernbecher among the nation's best children's hospitals

-PORTLAND, Ore. — Oregon Health & Science University Doernbecher Children's Hospital ranks among the best children's hospitals in the United States, according to U.S. News & World Report's 2014-15 Best Children's Hospitals.
+PORTLAND, Ore.– For the sixth consecutive year, OHSU Doernbecher Children's Hospital ranks among the best children's hospitals in the United States, according to U.S. News & World Report's 2015-16 Best Children's Hospitals.

-This year, OHSU Doernbecher ranks in all 10 of the pediatric specialties the news magazine evaluates:
+This year, OHSU Doernbecher received recognition in the following pediatric specialties:

 - 27th in Cancer

-OHSU Doernbecher is the only medical center in Oregon whose pediatric specialties met U.S. News’ criteriafor:
+Since it first applied for consideration in 2009, OHSU Doernbecher remains the only medical center in Oregon whose pediatric specialties meet U.S. News' criteria for:

 - Level and quality of hospital resources, including staffing, technology and special services.